cnslab-network-security/homework1/task4/README.md

 # Task 4: Implementing a simple NIDS

-In our class, we've learned that NIDS (Network Intrusion Detection System) is used for detecting malicious traffic in practice and some open-source NIDSs, such as Snort and Zeek.
+In our class, we've learned that NIDS (Network Intrusion Detection System) is used for detecting malicious traffic in practice and some open-source NIDSs are widely used.
 In this task, we will implement a Snort-like NIDS to understand how it works.

 # Requirement